i'm just annoyed by the motive of christian dogooding, playing into the naivete and the ignorance.

 00:54

-i'm sorting through what kind of furniture i need to get to make sense of this new space, which is very big but very rough and therefore very cheap, and i'm realizing i can do some very unusual things with it.
+i'm sorting through what kind of furniture i need to make sense of this new space, which is relatively large but also extremely rough and therefore very cheap, and i'm realizing i can do some unusual things with it, for it's price range.

 this is a $1000/month basement in the bottom of a house with a busy drug dealer living on the top floor. i have no reason to call him in at this point, and won't so long as i'm not smelling weed, but he couldn't be more fucking obvious. he's got somebody banging on his door every 20 minutes.

-for reference, the apartment i just abandoned was $1200 month. it was third floor, and somewhat smaller in total footage, but also more finished. i had three apartments full of potheads polluting my air space. the basement i got evicted from in the spring was less than $800/month and discernibly smaller than either. the basement i got evicted from in 2018 was less than $700 when i left (i signed at $650) and about the same size as this one, overall, but far more finished.
+for reference, the apartment i just abandoned was $1200/month, on the third floor and somewhat smaller in total footage, but also more finished and came with three other apartments in the building full of potheads that were polluting my air space. the basement i got evicted from in the spring was less than $800/month and discernibly smaller than either. the basement i got evicted from in 2018 was less than $700 when i left (i signed at $650) and about the same size as this one, overall, but far more finished.

-1) a small but usable bedroom, partly because a lot of what you expect in a bedroom is going to be moved elsewhere, but big enough for a stereo system, a study/writing desk and a bedside computer pc typing system
+1) a small but usable bedroom, partly because much of the storage that you expect in a bedroom exists elsewhere in the apartment, but big enough for a stereo system, a study/writing desk and a bedside computer pc typing system

 2) a large enough bathroom for substantive shelving, full wall mirrors and a makeup table